spryker/spryker-docs/docs/scos/dev/data-exchange/spryker-middleware-powered-by-alumio/integration-apps/akeneo-pim/configure-akeneo-pim-integration-app.md

 To configure this transformer, do the following:

 1. In *Locale*, set the locale where you want to import product properties.
 For example, `en_US`.
 2. Optional: In *Properties*, specify the product properties in Akeneo that you want to import as product attributes to SCCOS.
 For example, `color` for the attribute and `sale_label` for a label in SCCOS.
+If you do not specify any properties, no properties are imported.

 {% info_block infoBox "Product attributes" %}

 Akeneo multi select attributes correspond to the Spryker product labels.
 Therefore, if you want to import product labels from Akeneo, there should be a corresponding multi select attribute in Akeneo.
 For information on how to create the multi select attributes in Akeneo that you can use as product labels in SCCOS, see [LINK TO GUIDE ON HOW TO CREATE MULTI SELECT ATTRIBUTES].

 {% endinfo_block %}

+Keep in mind, that even though you specify the attributes for import in this entity transformer, you specify the super attributes in the [Memo Base to Spryker - Product - Akeneo Preprocessor](#memo-base-to-spryker---product---akeneo-preprocessor) transformer.

 #### Memo Akeneo to Base - Product - Set Product Category